-Dave is Co-director of Graduate Studies at the Centre and Bristol Futures Theme Lead for Innovation and Enterprise across the wider University.
+Dave is an associate Professor and Postgraduate Director of the one year taught Master's Programme at the Centre and Bristol Futures Theme Lead for Innovation and Enterprise across the wider University.
 Dave is also a freelance Innovation Consultant, a social innovation charity trustee, an expert adviser to the National Union of Students on enterprise and employability, an independent town councillor, and the former Chairman and Director of Enterprise Educators UK, of whom he is an honorary fellow.
 Dave is a former University Head of Enterprise & Employability and former Head of Enterprise Education at the University of Bristol.
 Dave’s interest and expertise lies in early-stage start-ups, creative processes, and intrapreneurship.

 Keir is a creative technologist, educator and researcher.
-Underpinning his approach to all three is a philosophy that recognises the potential for art, design and technologies to make and take on practical and effective roles in wider society and culture.
-His innovation research and practice considers participatory processes and structures in relation to accessibility, performance, advocacy and the potential of ‘playing the fool’ in all three.
 He has created commissions for organisations including TATE, ICA London, PS1 New York and Chapter Gallery, Cardiff.
 His recent creative technology work has included a performance and research residency in the arctic circle, and an oral history project with the MShed museum Bristol.
 Recent research projects include an ethnographic study on developing technologies for SEN mixed ability classrooms and an innovation training project with former Prisoners in Bristol.

-Tom is Creative Director and founder of Design and Innovation Studio, Thomas Buchanan Limited and a Unit Director at The Centre.
+Tom is Creative Director and founder of Design and Innovation Studio, Thomas Buchanan Limited and an associate Professor and Unit Director at The Centre.